ShahzaibInnovation/nextjsapp/README.md

 # Next.js + Jest

-This example shows how to configure Jest to work with Next.js.
+This example shows how to configure Jest to work with Next.js. this is a readme file

 This includes Next.js' built-in support for Global CSS, CSS Modules and TypeScript.
 This example also shows how to use Jest with the App Router and React Server Components.